zenorocha/zenorocha.com/articles/quality.md

   </figure>
 </div>

-[Stripe](https://stripe.com) is an overused example, but there are still a lot to learn more them.
+[Stripe](https://stripe.com) is an overused example, but there is still a lot to learn more about them.
 The company was founded in 2010 and raised a total of [$2.3B in funding](https://www.crunchbase.com/organization/stripe/company_financials).
 They serve millions of businesses, including dozens of Fortune 500 companies.
 And yet, even after all these years, they still haven't changed their strategy.

 They continue to push the envelope when it comes to UI and UX.
 They continue to build elegant APIs and refined documentation.
 They continue to include code snippets on their landing page because they know that's what developers want to see.